mirage/qubes-mirage-firewall/README.md

 </p>

 Ethernet frames arrives from client qubes (such as `work` or `personal`) or from `sys-net`.
-Internet (IP) packets are sent to `firewall`, which consults `rules` to decide what to do with the packet.
+Internet (IP) packets are sent to `firewall`, which consults the NAT table and the rules from QubesDB to decide what to do with the packet.
 If it should be sent on, it uses `router` to send it to the chosen destination.
 `client_net` watches the XenStore database provided by dom0 to find out when clients need to be added or removed.